 Bustamante also spent nine years as lead web applications developer for Harvard University’s News Office and almost two decades as a print journalist at a variety of daily newspapers in Massachusetts and Texas.
 She started her transition to digital news platforms in the mid-90s, learning to code as part of her multimedia and online work.

 Bustamante has both a master’s degree in information technology/computer science and a bachelor’s degree in English literature from Harvard University.

-In addition, Bustamante has served as associate dean for Diversity, Inclusion and Access since December 2017, overseeing a substantial rewrite of Annenberg’s 5-year Diversity Plan.
-Currently she is monitoring the progress of the goals outlined in the plan.
-Her top priority continues to be advocating for her students at Annenberg and after graduation in the professional world.
+In addition, Bustamante served as associate dean for Diversity, Inclusion and Access from 2017–20, overseeing a substantial rewrite of Annenberg’s 5-year Diversity Plan and monitoring the progress of the plan's goals.
+Her top priority continues to be advocating for her students at USC Annenberg and after graduation in the professional world.

 Awards and honors:

 New York Emmy nomination for Innovation in Online Storytelling (2012).

 JOUR 492: Advanced Coding for Storytelling